How to integrate and manage your company's Microsoft Teams integration with Lattice

 Integrating Lattice with Microsoft Teams will allow an entire company to keep up with all the events that should require attention from a Lattice user perspective.
 The app will send proactive messages to the Microsoft Teams instance whenever a user receives public/private/manager-only feedback, updates a public Goal, is prompted to complete a stage in a Review, has an incoming 1:1 meeting, and updates completion reminders.

-The idea behind this is to bring Lattice into the tools that you use for your daily duties, such as Microsoft Teams, to prevent you to context switch entirely between these tools.
-This way, you can keep up to date with everything that is happening in Lattice, within your favorite communications channels.
+The idea behind this is to bring Lattice into the tools you use for your daily duties, such as Microsoft Teams, to prevent you from switching entirely between these tools.
+This way, you can keep up to date with everything in Lattice, within your favorite communications channels.

 Step 1: To set up the company Microsoft Teams integration, first make sure you're logged in as an admin on your Lattice and Microsoft Teams accounts.

-Step 2: Then, go to the Integrations administration panel (Admin > Settings > Integrations).
+Step 2: Then, go to the Integrations page (Admin > Settings > Integrations).

 This button will take you to Microsoft’s website, where you can authorize the integration.
 Note that you must log into Microsoft with an admin account in your browser and grant permissions on behalf of the organization to complete this step.